Displays a message box on the screen.

 int AfxMessageBox( LPCTSTR lpszText, UINT nType = MB_OK, UINT nIDHelp = 0 ); int AFXAPI AfxMessageBox( UINT nIDPrompt, UINT nType = MB_OK, UINT nIDHelp = (UINT ) -1 );

 Zero if there is not enough memory to display the message box; otherwise, one of the following values is returned:

 If a message box has a Cancel button, the IDCANCEL value will be returned if either the ESC key is pressed or the Cancel button is selected.
 If the message box has no Cancel button, pressing the ESC key has no effect.

 The first form of this overloaded function displays a text string pointed to by lpszText in the message box and uses nIDHelp to describe a Help context.
 The Help context is used to jump to an associated Help topic when the user presses the Help key (typically F1).

 The second form of the function uses the string resource with the ID nIDPrompt to display a message in the message box.
 The associated Help page is found through the value of nIDHelp.
 If the default value of nIDHelp is used (– 1), the string resource ID, nIDPrompt, is used for the Help context.
-For more information about defining Help contexts, see the article Help Topics and Technical Note 28.
+For more information about defining Help contexts, see Technical Note 28.